RafidMuhymin/astro-imagetools/README.md

 Like the `<Image />` component both absolute paths, remote URLs and data URIs are supported as source path.
 But in addition to that relative paths are also supported as source path for markdown images. 🎉🎉🎉

-In more complex scenarios where you have to pass more config options or dynamically adjust them, you can use the `<Image />` component. **Astro** supports importing and using Astro components inside MD files.
+In more complex scenarios where you have to pass more config options you can pass them as query params.
+Or, if you have to dynamically adjust them, you can use the `<Image />` component. **Astro** supports importing and using Astro components inside MD files.
 For more information, check the official [Astro Markdown documentation](https://docs.astro.build/en/guides/markdown-content/#using-components-in-markdown).

 ### Example Markdown Images Usage